DigitalFruition/YubikeyBackedRootCA/USAGE.md

      The intention of this project is to hoste the CRL on the CloudFront Pages site backed by the GitHub fork of this repository, but you can specify any URI you like.
+   - Finally, either edit `nameConstraints` to suit your needs, or remove this config stanza if you don't want restrictions on what domains or resources the root CA's intermediate CAs may issue certificates for.

+     `nameConstraints` is used to impose limitations on the subsequent certificate chain.
+This extension is crucial for establishing boundaries on the scope of the CA and enhancing security by limiting where and how the certificates it issues can be validly used.

+     You can improve end user trust in your CA by restricting it to domains you own or control, preventing the CA from being used to create certificates which allow man-in-the-middle eavedropping proxies.

+     The `nameConstraints` extension consists of two main lists:

+     Permitted Subtrees (`permittedSubtrees`): Specifies the namespace within which all subject names in subsequent certificates must reside.
+If this is present in the certificate, any subsequent certificate's subject name must be within one of the specified namespaces.

+     Excluded Subtrees (`excludedSubtrees`): Specifies the namespace for which no subject names in subsequent certificates may reside.
+If this is present, any subsequent certificate with a subject name within the excluded namespace is invalid.

+     Within these lists, constraints can be applied to various types of names, such as:

+         - DNS: For domain names (e.g., permitted;DNS:.example.com allows any subdomain of example.com).
+         - IP: For specific IP address ranges.
+         - Directory: For distinguished names (DN) in a specific directory.
+         - URI, RFC822 (email), and other name forms.

 2. **Create Your Intermediate CA OpenSSL Configuration File**:
    - Similar to the Root CA configuration file, copy `intermediate/openssl.config.template`